Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

 ```

 - `OpenTKApp` is derived from `TizenGameApplication`.
-    `TizenGameApplication` creates OpenGL running environment, which includes window, OpenGL context, and so on.
+    `TizenGameApplication` creates OpenGL?
+ES running environment, which includes window, OpenGL?
+ES context, and so on.
-    `TizenGameApplication` inherits from `Tizen.Applications.CoreUIApplication`, You can override the application related methods including `OnCreate`, `OnPause`, `OnResume`, `OnAppControlReceived`, `OnTerminate`, and so on.
-For more information about these methods, see [Applications](https://developer.tizen.org/development/guides/.net-application/application-management/applications).
+    `TizenGameApplication` inherits from `Tizen.Applications.CoreUIApplication`, and you can override the application related methods including `OnCreate`, `OnPause`, `OnResume`, `OnAppControlReceived`, `OnTerminate`, and so on.
+For more information about these methods, see [Applications](../applications/ui-app.md).
-- `InitShader` : It is an event handler of `Window.Load` event.
-Also, it initializes shaders of triangle in this sample.
+- `InitShader` : `InitShader` is an event handler of `Window.Load` event.
+It initializes shaders of triangle in this sample.
-- `RenderTriangle` : It is an event handler of `Window.RenderFrame` event.
-Also, it draws the triangle in this sample.
+- `RenderTriangle` : `RenderTriangle` is an event handler of `Window.RenderFrame` event.
+It draws the triangle in this sample.
 - `app.Run()` : It runs the main loop of OpenTK app.

 ### Build and Launch your Application